itsroops/seminars/README.md

-# List of seminars attented
+# List of Presentations Given

 1.